altunixon/wips/lns/altina_ln/ASP-135-Chapter_5_The_Port_City_in_the_Southwest.md

 "Well, it’s not impossible…"<br/>
 "It can be used?"<br/>
 "… Not just the rifles, the cannons have been upgraded to the newest model.
 I think they have their own unique way of being used."<br/>
-Just as he was about to explain, a report came in saying "there is movement from the enemy!
+Just as he was about to explain, a report came in saying "there is movement from the enemy!<br/>
 "<br/>
 Regis looked with his telescope.<br/>
 "Hmm… Looks like they are spreading out and closing in under the cover of the rocks and trees.
 Not a bad strategy."<br/>